erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/41_outlook.md

 # The Cow is a Sphere // Outlook

+> "When its time for helicopters, you get helicopters.
+Everywhere." -- Cory Doctorow

 - cow is a sphere
   - ropes are flexible
   - no drag